 • One set of measuring spoons.

-• A large bowl and spoon to stir and work with the fresh herbal mixture.
+• A spoon to stir and work with the mixture

 • Please note that your hands may become temporarily stained yellow when handling fresh herbs.
-You can bring tight fitting latex gloves.
+You can bring tight fitting latex glove

-Fresh ingredients to assemble ONE fresh herbal compress
+Fresh ingredients to assemble ONE fresh herbal compresses

 Important note: The ginger and turmeric do not have to be peeled but they must be washed and scrubbed very, very well before cutting.

 Tips: The ginger and the You can purchase items such as the turmeric and lime leaves on line. | You can cut the ginger and turmeric into smaller piece and put them into a food processor to mince quickly.